jennybc/STAT545A_2013/hm01_hw-submission-dryrun.md

   * Check that the HTML report is no longer than a couple of printed pages.
 If longer, go back and make your script shorter.
 Content is not that important.
   * Publish the HTML report on the web somewhere, such as on RPubs.
 Make the slug follow the naming convention.
   * Publish the R Markdown file as a Gist.
 Instructions below.
 Follow the naming convention.
-  * Add a line to the Markdown file that generates this page with links to your two published items.
+  * Add or edit a line in the Markdown file that generates this page with links to your two published items.
 Instructions below.
   * DUE: Before class begins 9:30am Monday September 15.

 Please add links to your Homework #2 in this bulleted list. __Find the placeholder created for you and edit that line only, if at all possible.__